k0zn4n3ja/crypto-wallet-rust/README.md

 # 🗝️ Wolet

 Wolet is a BIP32, BIP39 and BIP44 compliant HD wallet.
-Currently wallet state is saved to file as JSON and encrypted with a password, later if I feel like it I will move to a more resilient system.
+Currently wallet state is saved to file as JSON, later if I feel like it I will move to a more resilient system, most likely SQLite or a file vault.
+Wallet built as a learning experience, not audited, checked, etc.

+Feel free to run with it if you feel to.

 > This wallet currently doesn't send transactions.
 I originally wanted to better understand the cryptography in the HD wallet spec.
 That achieved, my interest in this has atrophied.
 I may come back to it at a later date.